-I needed price tags for a craft show, but wanted to keep with the colors of my branding.
-After thinking about how I could DIY price tags, I figured out a great way – by recycling paint chips!
+I needed price tags for a craft show, but wanted to keep with the core of my business, which is to use reclaimed and recycled materials.
+After thinking about how I could DIY price tags, I figured out a great way – by recycling and using old paint chips!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 DIY price or gift tags

 In the box of paint chips, I found the perfect ones to recycle!
 I needed three different sizes for my products – jewelry, purses and women’s clothing.

 Here’s what the underside of the punch looks like:

 I found that in order to center the paint chip to cut correctly, I had to do it with the punch upside down.
 That way I could see where the paint chip was going, and which size would be cut.

 This cutter is great!
 You can get one by clicking here.
 And for around $25, it’s a bargain!